WPH-Bootcamp/challenge-8-new-jsjafriel123/README.md

 # Description

-In this assignment, you'll translate a provided Figma design into a functional webpage using React Vite, Tailwind CSS, and Tanstack Query, then deploy it using vercel.
-After you deploy the app, update the readme below.
+In this assignment, you'll translate a provided Figma design into a functional webpage using React Vite, Tailwind CSS, and Tanstack Query.
-Hosted web URL: ....

 You'll be provided with a basic project setup, and your task will be to implement the design by writing components that reusable and utilizing Tailwind's classes.